eclipsesource/tabris-decorators/doc/redux/StateProvider.md

 ## constructor

-The constructor takes a single object that may implement all or part of the `StateProvider` interface, so a redux store, any object literal with the below methods, or - technically - another instance of `StateProvider`: (TODO: there is a verb missing somewhere)
+The constructor takes a single object that may implement all or part of the `StateProvider` interface.
+That could be a redux store, any object literal with the below methods, or - technically - another instance of `StateProvider`:

 ```ts
 const stateProvider = new StateProvider<State, MyAction>({getState, subscribe, dispatch});